knative-scout/site/README.md

 In production we want user's to be able to access the site from `kscout.io` and `www.kscout.io`.

-To do this we deploy a special service only in production which redirects traffic from `kscout.io` to `www.kscout.io`.
+To do this we deploy a special service in production which redirects traffic from `kscout.io` to `www.kscout.io`.

-The `site-apex` directory contains resources required to make a Docker container which completes this task.
+The `site-apex` directory contains the resources required to make a Docker container which completes this task.

-If `deploy/deploy.sh` script will automatically deploy this if the `ENV` is `prod`.
+The `deploy/deploy.sh` script will automatically deploy this if the `ENV` is `prod`.